aminofabian/kiosk/BANNER_ADMIN_PAGE_SUMMARY.md

 ## 📝 Notes

-- For localhost development, the system automatically uses `kiosk.ke` as the default domain
+- For localhost development, the system automatically uses `kiosk.co.ke` as the default domain
 - Banner images are stored in S3 at `banners/{businessId}/{uuid}.{ext}`
 - Banner metadata is stored in `business.settings` JSON field
 - When a banner is deleted, the S3 object is also deleted automatically